 In 2012, taxpayers could file their return electronically or submit it by paper mail.
 Each option had benefits, and the choice often depended on the taxpayer's access to tools, software, or professional help.

-- The mailing address depended on the state of residence and whether a payment was included.
+Paper filing was still available for those who could not or chose not to file online.
+Paper forms had to be printed and completed with black ink.
+Copies of all Forms W-2 were attached to the front, followed by other required schedules.
+The mailing address depended on the state of residence and whether a payment was included.
 Certified mail or private delivery services could be used for added security.

-How to Pay Taxes for 2012?
+How to Pay Taxes for 2012

-Payment methods included:
+Payment methods included

 - Electronic payments could be made directly from a bank account, offering a secure way to pay taxes online.
 Payments processed by 8 p.m.
 Eastern Time were credited the same day.